doronhi/librealsense/wrappers/nodejs/README.md

 ## 1.1.
 Install Build Prerequisites

 ### Install Node.js
-The version should be at least v6.x and the releases can be found [here](https://nodejs.org/en/download/).
+The version should be at least v6.x and not more than v10.x.
+The releases can be found [here](https://nodejs.org/en/download/).

 #### Ubuntu 16.04
 In Ubuntu16.04, the default apt-get installed version is lower than v6.x.
 The following command could install the latest v6.x release: